blamejoel/tech-toolbox/README.md

 * The toolbox should have a "clean" or minimilstic design in order to appeal to non-tech savvy employees as to not be overwhelming and instead be inviting in order to encourage use.

 #### Implementation Approach
-With the above restrictions in mind, the toolkox was designed from scratch in HTML, with some CSS for styling.
+With the above restrictions in mind, the toolbox was designed from scratch in HTML, with some CSS for styling.
 Eventually, more features were added thanks to HTML5 features and Javascript/JQuery.
 Spoiler alert, it worked!

-## Features
+#### Features
 * Fixed header populated with important resource URLs, some web address, some intranet address, some network folder addresses.
     * JS/JQquery was added to detect the browser being used and present the